urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/13 Multithreading.md

 CompletionStage
-  Defines the contracts for behavior of an asynchronous computation step that we combine with other steps CompletableFuture
+  Defines the contracts for behavior of an asynchronous computation step that we combine with other steps CompletableFuture<T>
   Implements CompletionStage and Future
   Main methods
-    get()
+    T get()
       Waits if necessary for this future to complete, and then returns its result while waiting, the caller Thread is blocked
-      If any callback method is applied to the CompletableFuture, it returns the result of the last applied callback method getNow()
+      If any callback method is applied to the CompletableFuture, it returns the result of the last applied callback method T getNow()
       Returns the result value (or throws any encountered exception) if completed, else returns the given valueIfAbsent
   Callback methods
-      Are called after the previous result is available By default, are run in the same Thread and Executor, async ones are run in an independent Thread and Executor thenRun(), thenRunAsync()
+    Are called after the previous result is available By default, are run in the same Thread and Executor, async ones are run in an independent Thread and Executor CompletableFuture<Void> thenRun(Runnable), CompletableFuture<Void> thenRunAsync(Runnable)
       Runs a Runnable
-      thenCombine(), thenCombineAsync()
+    CompletableFuture<V> thenCombine(CompletionStage<? extends U>, BiFunction<? super T,? super U,? extends V>) CompletableFuture<V> thenCombineAsync(CompletionStage<? extends U>, BiFunction<? super T,? super U,? extends V>) Takes another CompletableFuture and after both results are available, performs a BiFunction with both results as inputs, and returns a value CompletableFuture<Void> thenAccept(Consumer<? super T>)
-        Takes another CompletableFuture and after both results are available, performs a BiFunction with both results as inputs, and returns a value thenAccept(), thenAcceptAsync()
+    CompletableFuture<Void> thenAcceptAsync(Consumer<? super T>)
-        Takes another CompletableFuture and after both results are available, performs a Consumer operation with both results as inputs, and returns void handle(), handleAsync()
+      Takes another CompletableFuture and after both results are available, performs a Consumer operation with both results as inputs, and returns void CompletableFuture<U> handle(BiFunction<? super T, Throwable, ? extends U>) CompletableFuture<U> handleAsync(BiFunction<? super T, Throwable, ? extends U>) Takes a BiFunction with result and exception as arguments, if any exception occur, it will be passed to the bifunction as the second argument CompletableFuture<T> exceptionally(Function<Throwable, ? extends T>)
-        Takes a BiFunction with result and exception as arguments, if any exception occur, it will be passed to the bifunction as the second argument exceptionally()
+    CompletableFuture<T> exceptionallyAsync(Function<Throwable, ? extends T>)
       Takes a Function with an exception as argument, if any exception occur, it will be passed to the function as argument Allows to return a default value
   Main static methods
-    runAsync()
+    CompletableFuture<Void> runAsync(Runnable, Executor?)
       Takes a Runnable and returns a new CompletableFuture that is asynchronously completed Accepts an Executor to run the task in.
-In case no Executor is specified, the task will run in the ForkJoinPool.commonPool() supplyAsync()
+In case no Executor is specified, the task will run in the ForkJoinPool.commonPool() CompletableFuture<U> supplyAsync(Supplier<U>, Executor?)
       Takes a Supplier and returns a new CompletableFuture that is asynchronously completed Accepts an Executor to run the task in.
-In case no Executor is specified, the task will run in the ForkJoinPool.commonPool() allOf()
+In case no Executor is specified, the task will run in the ForkJoinPool.commonPool() CompletableFuture<Void> allOf(CompletableFuture<?>...)
-      Returns a new CompletableFuture that is completed when all of the given CompletableFutures complete anyOf()
+      Returns a new CompletableFuture that is completed when all of the given CompletableFutures complete CompletableFuture<Object> anyOf(CompletableFuture<?>...)
       Returns a new CompletableFuture that is completed when any of the given CompletableFutures complete, with the same result